MicrosoftDocs/defender-docs/articles/defender-for-cloud/alerts-containers.md

 ai-usage: ai-assisted
 ---

-# Alerts for Containers
+# Alerts for Kubernetes Clusters

-This document outlines the Defender for Containers (MDC Containers) enhanced alert capabilities for threats to the Kubernetes (K8s) services control plane and the workload runtime.
+This document describes the Defender for Containers (MDC Containers) enhanced alert capabilities for threats to Kubernetes (K8s) services control plane and workload runtime.
 MDC Containers uses Microsoft Defender for Endpoint (MDE) and Microsoft Defender Threat Intelligence to provide comprehensive and actionable alerts to safeguard your K8s environment.

 ## Control plane detection